yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task, you will deploy the resources used by the DR environment.
 First, you will deploy a template which will create the network and virtual machines.
 You will then manually deploy the Recovery Services Vault and Azure Automation account used by Azure Site Recovery.

-1. In a new browser tab, navigate to **https://shell.azure.com**.
+1. In a new browser tab, navigate to **https://shell.azure.com**, you'll be redirected to **https://portal.azure.com/#cloudshell** automatically.
 Open a **PowerShell** session, and create a Cloud Shell storage account if prompted to do so.

     ![Screenshot of the Azure Cloud Shell with URL and PowerShell mode highlighted.](images/dr-cloudshell.png "Azure Cloud Shell")

-2. Execute the following commands.
-These will create the DR resource group and deploy the DR resources.
+2. Update the **-Location** parameter in each of the commands below to be a different location than **ContosoRG11**.
+Execute the commands.
+These commands will create the DR resource group and deploy the DR resources.
     You can proceed to the following tasks while the template deployment is in progress.

     ```PowerShell